 - Improvements in patient reported quality of life and self-management confidence

-The three questionnaires we mail as part of our respiratory review service are:
+The three questionnaires we currently provide are:

 This enables a practice to evaluate its performance against an average practice in our service.
 The reports enable a practice to target patients in need of review and intervention to optimise their care.
 They also help a practice to meet QoF targets and guideline recommendations for best practice.
 Subsequent annual reports allow a practice to track its progress and improvements from year to year.